Code of ethics

 4. Compliance with laws rules and regulations fair dealing.

-Directors should endeavor to deal fairly with the Company's customers suppliers competitors and employees.
+Directors should endeavour to deal fairly with the Company's customers, suppliers, competitors and employees.

-5. Encouraging the reporting of any illegal or unethical behavior.
+5. Encouraging the reporting of any illegal or unethical behaviour.

-Directors should promote ethical behavior and take steps to ensure the Company: (a) encourages employees to talk to supervisors managers and other appropriate personnel when in doubt about the best course of action in a particular situation; (b) encourages employees to report violations of laws rules regulations or the Company's Business Practices Guidelines to appropriate personnel; and (c) informs employees that the Company will not allow retaliation for reports made in good faith.
+Directors should promote ethical behaviour and take steps to ensure the Company: (a) encourages employees to talk to supervisors, managers and other appropriate personnel when in doubt about the best course of action in a particular situation; (b) encourages employees to report violations of laws, rules, regulations or the Company's Business Practices Guidelines to appropriate personnel; and (c) informs employees that the Company will not allow retaliation for reports made in good faith.